'Pets can be terrified' - ISPCA urges people in Carlow to consider effect of fireworks on animals

 "The ISPCA is asking those considering the use of illegal fireworks, to please consider the affect it can have on animal welfare.
 We would also advise pet and animal owners to keep their pets indoors on Halloween night, if possible."

-The animal charity's call comes as the Minister for Justice, Helen McEntee, urged people against the misuse of fireworks in a campaign launched today (October 6).
+The animal charity's call comes as the Minister for Justice, Helen McEntee, urged people against the misuse of fireworks in a campaign launched this week.

 Speaking at the launch, Minister McEntee said, "The use of fireworks can cause fear and distress to elderly family members, neighbours, people with sensory challenges and other vulnerabilities.